 Why is it important to complete all necessary steps for a successful gap year?

-Completing all necessary steps for a successful gap year ensures future college students gain valuable experience, meet academic or program requirements and stay on track with future goals.
+Completing all necessary steps for a successful gap year ensures future college students gain valuable experience, meet academic or program requirements, and stay on track with future goals.
 Proper planning prevents poor performance, as my college coach used to say.
-Prep helps turn gap year into a structured, goal-oriented break that supports college and career success.
+Prep helps turn a gap year into a structured, goal-oriented break that supports college and career success.

 Gap Year Citations & Research Sources